DongjiY/tux/readme.md

 ## Contribution Guide

-After cloning the repository, run:
+After cloning the repository, run the following commands in the project root directory:

 ```sh
 npm install